Founded in 1885 under the guidance of British civil servant Allan Octavian Hume, the Indian National Congress (INC), popularly known as the

 As the oldest-surviving national political party, the INC has had a number of achievements in the political scenario of the country.
 Some of these are listed below:

-- The INC has a number of frontal organizations and mass wings under its banner.
+- The INC has a number of frontal organisations and mass wings under its banner.
 Its student wing called the National Students Union of India (NSUI) has a vibrant presence in student politics across the country.
-It has contributed to the cause of women through its women’s wing called All India Mahila Congress.
+It has contributed to the cause of women through its women’s wing called All India Mahila Congress (AIMC).
 Its labour wing, one of the largest trade unions in the country, is called Indian National Trade Union Congress (INTUC).
-Its youth wing is called Indian Youth Congress.
+Its youth wing is called Indian Youth Congress (IYC).

-- The UPA-1 and UPA-2 governments, successively in power in 2004 and 2009, have initiated some of the important social policies like Rural Employment Guarantee Scheme, Rural Health Mission.
-The party claims to take into account the causes of the marginalized and underprivileged sections of the society through Reservation Policies in all sectors of government jobs and education.
-The INC also supports the family planning with birth control scheme, though it does not overtly adhere to it in terms of a policy etc. The INC claims to operate on the Gandhian principles of Sarvodaya or upliftment of all sections of the society.
+- The UPA-1 and UPA-2 governments initiated some of the important social policies like the Mahatma Gandhi National Rural Employment Guarantee (MGNAREGA) and National Rural Health Mission (NHM).
+The party claims to take into account the causes of the marginalised and underprivileged sections of the society through reservation policies in all sectors of government jobs and education.
+The INC also supports the family planning with birth control scheme, though it does not overtly adhere to it in terms of a policy per say.
+The INC claims to operate on the Gandhian principles of Sarvodaya or upliftment of all sections of the society.

-- The INC has had healthy foreign relations with countries of USA, European Union and other SAARC countries.
-The UPA government initiated peace talks with bordering countries of China and Pakistan.
-The INC has maintained the policy of non-alignment as its major foreign intervention.
+- The INC has had healthy foreign relations with USA, European Union and other SAARC countries.
+The UPA government initiated peace talks with neighbouring countries like China and Pakistan.
+The INC maintained the policy of non-alignment as its major foreign intervention.
 In fact, Jawaharlal Nehru was the founder of the Non-Alignment Movement.
-The successive Congress governments have been participants in major international organizations like World Trade Organization, G20 Industrial Summits, International Monetary Fund, United Nations, UN Security Council, East Asia Summit and others.
+The successive Congress governments have been participants in major international organisations like World Trade Organization, G20 Industrial Summits, International Monetary Fund, United Nations, UN Security Council, East Asia Summit and others.

-- The Congress government has been a proponent of economic neo-liberalism, as its economic policy from 1991.
-They have initiated free market policies and other schemes such as disinvestment of profit making PSUs, introducing FDIs in finance sector and MNCs in retail sector.
-These have been opposed by other political parties as being anti-people.
+- The Congress government has been a proponent of economic neo-liberalism, as its economic policy since 1991.
+They initiated free market policies and other schemes such as disinvestment of profit making PSUs, introducing FDIs in finance sector and MNCs in retail sector.
+These were opposed by other political parties as being anti-people.

-- The historic Right to Information Act was passed in 2011, thereby making the government responsible for its actions.
+- The historic Right to Information Act (RTI) was enacted in 2005, thereby making the government responsible for its actions.
 Other significant legislations passed by the Congress are Lokpal and Lokayukta Bill, Benami Transaction Prohibition Bill, Whistle Blowers Protection Bill, Public Procurement Bill and others.
 Another significant piece of legislation passed in February 2013 was Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act.

 Official Website of INC: http://aicc.org.in/